MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/supported_guest_os.md

 * For issues found in other operating systems, Microsoft submits the issue to the multi-vendor support community, [TSANet](http://www.tsanet.org/).

 ## What are integration services and why do they matter?
 Hyper-V includes integration services for supported guest operating systems.
-Integration services improves the integration between the host system and the virtual machine.
-Some operating systems have the integration services built-in, while others provide integration services through Windows Update.
+Integration services improve interaction between the host system and the virtual machine.

+Some operating systems (including different versions of Windows) have the integration services built-in, while others provide integration services through Windows Update.

 ## Supported Windows Server guest operating systems

+For Windows 10 Hyper-V Hosts:

  |  Guest operating system  			|  Maximum number of virtual processors  	|  Integration Services  	|  Notes  	| 	 	|
  | -----				 				| ----- 									| ----- 					| ----- 	| ----- |